RBC Life Insurance Review

 - Renewability: Yes, term life policies are renewable once the term ends.
 Premiums will change at renewal, but are guaranteed to be level for the entire renewed term.

-What other insurance coverage does RBC Insurance offer?
+What other insurance policies does RBC Insurance offer?

 In Living Benefits, RBC has both critical illness and disability insurance products: